Louis-Sébastien Lenormand

 Lenormand jumps from the tower of the Montpellier observatory, 1783.
 Illustration from the late 19th Century.

-Louis-Sébastien Lenormand (May 25, 1757 – April 4, 1837) was a French chemist, physicist, inventor, monk, and the first man in the history to use a parachute.
+Louis-Sébastien Lenormand (May 25, 1757 – April 4, 1837) was a French chemist, physicist, inventor, monk, and the first man in history to use a parachute.

 Early life

 Lenormand was born in Montpellier on May 25, 1757 as the son of a clockmaker.
 Between 1775 and 1780, he studied physics and chemistry under Lavoisier and Berthollet in Paris, where he also got involved with the administration of saltpeter.
 In this position he learned of the use of scientific and mathematical knowledge in the production of gunpowder.
 After returning to his natal town, he worked in his father's clock shop while immersing himself in the intellectual community and starting his experiments with parachuting, inspired by the performance of a Thai equilibrist who used a parasol for balance.
 Before performing the public jump from the observatory tower, Lenormand tested his parachutes using animals.